 When it comes to getting prepared in terms of physical conditioning, aggression, and takedowns, nothing will prepare you more than wrestling.
 Wrestling is the martial art of taking someone down and maintaining positional control on the ground once you take them down.
 Although amateur wrestling does not entail submissions (joint locks and chokes), taking someone down and then maintaining top control is often enough for the purpose of self defense.
 Someone with a year of high school wrestling experience should have no problem with fighting someone who doesn’t know any martial arts.
-Maintaining top control after maintaining a simple body lock or a single leg/double takedown will often be enough to end a fight.
+Maintaining top control after maintaining a simple body lock or a single leg/double takedown will often be enough to end a fight in the street.

 1) Jiu Jitsu

 If a wrestler is dangerous, a wrestler that trains jiu jitsu is deadly.
 Although the art of jiu jitsu doesn’t concentrate on the takedown aspect of grappling as much, it is a very dangerous art once the fight is actually taken to the ground.
 Jiu jitsu practitioners are very good at maintaining control on the ground and finishing their opponents via submissions.
 Someone with one year of regular training in jiu jitsu can be confident that they will not lose a street fight to someone who doesn’t train martial arts.
 However, there is a caveat—jiu jitsu practitioners are notorious for not being able to take their opponents down because most schools spar starting on their knees or don’t concentrate enough on the takedown portion of the art.
 So if you are going to learn jiu jitsu, make sure that your takedown game is strong.
 Otherwise, you won’t be able to take your opponent down on the ground to work your jiu jitsu.

 So there you have it, the 10 best martial arts to learn for street self defense.
 If you are a woman, check out our article on the absolute best martial art to learn for women’s self defense.